What is a heart attack?

 - Treatment of abnormal heart rhythms (cardiac arrhythmias) with medications and possibly cardioversion or electrical defibrillation

 Medications used to treat a heart attack

-A variety of medications may be used to treat a heart attack including:
+Doctors prescribe a variety of medications to treat heart attack including:

 Surgical treatments for a heart attack

-In some cases, a surgical procedure may be recommended to treat a heart attack:
+In some cases, a surgical procedure may be necessary for heart attack, such as:

 Other treatments for a heart attack

 Other treatments and therapies that may be recommended as part of a complete treatment program for a heart attack include: